doselect/docs.doselect.com/source/index.html.md

 # Introduction

-Welcome to the Doselect Partner API!
-You can use our API to access our partner API endpoints, which can get information on tests associated with your company, the candidates for each test and the report of the candidates.
+Welcome to the DoSelect Partner API.
+Structured around REST, our API uses built-in HTTP features such as HTTP authentication, HTTP Requests and Responses, et. al. Our API will help you access DoSelect’s partner API endpoints where you can retrieve information on tests associated with your company, candidate information for each test and reports of candidates.

 # Authentication